sadshade/veeam-creds/README.md

 # Veeampot
-Python script to emulate vSsphere responses to retrieve stored credentials from Veeam
+Python script to emulate vSphere responses to retrieve stored credentials from Veeam

 ## Usage
 1. Run the script ./veeampot.py